 TCM: Is it tricky to get him across the border, and back?

-Suni: Going in to Mexico is not an issue with Gunner.
+Suni: Going into Mexico is not an issue with Gunner.
 It’s coming back to the USA that can be tricky.
-There’s an international health certificate from vet that you should carry with you, although I have never been asked for paperwork.
+There’s an international health certificate from the vet that you should carry with you, although I have never been asked for paperwork.

 Above: White Mountains, California